taroj1205/astro-portfolio-minimal/README.md

 ### Getting Started

 1. Clone the repository
-2. Install the dependencies with `pnpm install`
+2. Install the dependencies with `bun install`
-3. Start the development server with `pnpm run dev`
+3. Start the development server with `bun run dev`
 4. Open the website in your browser at <http://localhost:3000>

 ### Customizing